cuthbertLab/music21/CONTRIBUTING.md

 Please use the provided templates for bug reports or feature proposals.
 For issues parsing file formats, (i.e. missing/buggy features not translated to or from that format), please add to (or start) a general ticket for all support requests for that format.
-(Some formats are no longer being actively maintained, such as MEI, Lilypond, and MuseData, but well-tested patches can be merged.)
+(Some formats are no longer being actively maintained, such as MEI, LilyPond, and MuseData, but well-tested patches can be merged.)

 Good bug reports clearly state the unexpected behavior and include a short set of